susukin0/algorithms101/README.md

 # algorithms
-a little bit homework of pseudocode diagrams
+a little bit homework of pseudocode diagrams for SkyLab BootCamp :)